omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## Deposits

-In order to deposit into Immutable X, a user sends ETH from their wallet to the Immutable X contract.
+In order to deposit into ImmutableX, a user sends ETH from their wallet to the ImmutableX contract.
 This ETH is now on the Layer 2 (L2) solution built by Immutable and stays in the contract until later withdrawn by the user.
 A Link SDK call provides an easy interface for the deposit process:

 ```javascript
 // Deposit ETH into IMX